Where Do Hedgehogs Live?

 Northern white-breasted hedgehog (Erinaceus roumanicus)

 Native to countries like Austria, Poland, Russia, Turkey, and Ukraine, this species can be found in farmlands, parks, gardens, forest edges, and shrubby areas.
-It tends to have a greater presence in human-altered habitats.
+It tends to have a greater presence in human-altered habitats, where it can find ample food and shelter.

 Long-eared hedgehog (Hemiechinus auritus)